AdobeDocs/campaign-standard.en/help/automating/using/managing-execution-options.md

 * **[!UICONTROL Execute in the engine (do not use in production)]**: allows you to execute the workflow locally, for development environment testing purposes.

 * **[!UICONTROL Severity]**: allows you to specify a level of priority for executing workflows in your Adobe Campaign instance.
-Critical workflows will be executed first.
+This field is used by Adobe teams only for monitoring purposes.

 The **[!UICONTROL Error management]** section provides additional options that allow you to manage how workflows behave in case of errors.
 These options are detailed in the [Error management](../../automating/using/monitoring-workflow-execution.md#error-management) section.